 B.A. in Biblical Studies

-As God’s ambassador, learn to study the Bible thoroughly and communicate it effectively in a contemporary setting.
+The Bachelor of Arts in Biblical Studies (B.A.B.S.) is designed to prepare students to study the Bible efficiently and to communicate it effectively in a contemporary setting.

 PROGRAM COURSE INFORMATION